rhjdjong/PythonMatters/_posts/2019-11-18-Everything-is-an-object-part-1-identity.md

 The identity of an object remains the same though, and is unique for that object during the object’s lifetime.

-It is important to realize that the object’s identity cannot be used or manipulated from within a Python program.
+Because the identity of an object is essentially a bookkeeping device for the Python runtime, the object’s identity simply cannot be used or manipulated from within a Python program.
-In other words, the identity of an object is itself *not* a Python object – there is simply no way in Python-the-language to get hold of the identity of an object.
+In other words, the identity of an object is itself *not* a Python object – there is just no way in Python-the-language to get hold of the identity of an object.
 The closest you can get is an integer object that represents the identity, as returned by the built-in function `id()`.
 But note that this integer object is not the identity itself, only a representation of it.
-In other words, you cannot take this integer value and use it to reach the object.
+In other words, you cannot take this integer value and use it to reach back to the object.

 Most built-in functions work by calling a special method on the object the operate upon.
 E.g. `len(x)` is equivalent to `x.__len__()`.